 When your organization is ready to start interviewing QSA companies and QSA’s – consider asking and/or exploring the following:

 SUGGESTED QUESTION: Has your QSA company ever been in remediation?

 KEY CONSIDERATIONS: Organizations will want to know if a QSA company has ever been in remediation to determine if said company has ever been in violation of DSS reporting procedures.
 Additionally, you can find out if the company has had negative feedback submitted about them.
 To verify this, visit the PCI SSC website and view the remediation status.
 Keep in mind that this list is a point-in-time list.
 If a QSA company has been in remediation and has since fixed those issues, the status will no longer be displayed there.

 SUGGESTED QUESTION: In what industries is the QSA company familiar working?

 KEY CONSIDERATIONS: Organizations will be better served by using a QSA that has familiarity in their particular industry.
 Many industries have unique challenges, such as retail (including restaurants and grocers), financial services (including insurance), education, healthcare, and hospitality industries.

 If you’re a retailer, make sure the QSA company has experience with retail sales, and that they understand the difference between brick and mortar and online implementations.
-Likewise, if you’re a service provider, find out if your QSA has worked with managed service providers.
+Likewise, if you’re a managed service provider, find out if your QSA has worked with managed service providers (MSPs).
 QSA’s with industry-specific knowledge will have a deeper understanding and be better equipped to help your organization.

 SUGGESTED QUESTION: Does the QSA have a technical background, technical experience or any relevant credentials?